bernhard-hofmann/Tabsets/readme.md

 The extension is available in the Web Store at https://chrome.google.com/webstore/detail/tabsets/ifohmndbcefggppiblfofpbkmdfmeing

 ## Version History

+Version 1.21:

+-  Added a link for donations.

 Version 1.20:

-* Sort tabsets by name or creation time.
+-  Sort tabsets by name or creation time.

 Version 1.19:

-* Save tabsets with local date and time of creation.
+-  Save tabsets with local date and time of creation.

 Version 1.18:

-* Closes #14 by allowing users to move individual tabs up and down within a tabset
+-  Closes #14 by allowing users to move individual tabs up and down within a tabset

 Version 1.17:

-* Prevent total data loss by not erasing the data before setting it.
+-  Prevent total data loss by not erasing the data before setting it.

 Version 1.16:

-* Improved layout of delete buttons for tabs within tabsets.
+-  Improved layout of delete buttons for tabs within tabsets.

 Version 1.15:

-* Fixed the missing tabset import button.
+-  Fixed the missing tabset import button.

 Version 1.14:

-* The rename tabset prompt defaults to the current tabset name.
+-  The rename tabset prompt defaults to the current tabset name.

 Version 1.13:

-* You can now rename tabsets.
+-  You can now rename tabsets.

 Version 1.12:

-* You can now remove individual tabs from a tabset with the delete button beside each tab.
+-  You can now remove individual tabs from a tabset with the delete button beside each tab.

 Version 1.11:

-* You can now add the current tab to an existing tabset with the plus button beside a tabset.
+-  You can now add the current tab to an existing tabset with the plus button beside a tabset.

 Version 1.10:

-* Expand icon changed in preparation for using the plus icon to add a tab to a tabset.
+-  Expand icon changed in preparation for using the plus icon to add a tab to a tabset.

 Version 1.9:

-* Basic support added for exporting and importing tabsets via their JSON representation.
+-  Basic support added for exporting and importing tabsets via their JSON representation.
 Being text, it can be copied and pasted in many places where a file might not be suitable.

 Version 1.8:

-* UI changes to make it more obvious that a tabset can be expanded, and made the name of the tabset the link to open all the tabs in that tabset.
+-  UI changes to make it more obvious that a tabset can be expanded, and made the name of the tabset the link to open all the tabs in that tabset.
 Also made delete an image so it's more compact/neater.

 Version 1.7:

-* Bug fix for event tracking.
+-  Bug fix for event tracking.

 Version 1.6:

-* If the only open tab is a new tab, it'll be closed when you open a tabset.
+-  If the only open tab is a new tab, it'll be closed when you open a tabset.
 This makes opening a new window, and then a tabset feel more dedicated to the tabset.

 Version 1.5:

-* Make it clearer that the tabsets can be clicked to expand the tabs in them, which allows individual tabs to be opened.
+-  Make it clearer that the tabsets can be clicked to expand the tabs in them, which allows individual tabs to be opened.

 Version 1.4:

-* Version shown in the heading
+-  Version shown in the heading

 Version 1.3:

-* Code improvements and usage tracking
+-  Code improvements and usage tracking

 Version 1.2:

-* Better storage method allows far more tabsets to be saved.
+-  Better storage method allows far more tabsets to be saved.
-* New UI and icon to make it stand out a little better.
+-  New UI and icon to make it stand out a little better.